external-secrets/external-secrets/docs/provider/beyondtrust.md

 External Secrets Operator integrates with [BeyondTrust Password Safe](https://www.beyondtrust.com/docs/beyondinsight-password-safe/).

-Warning: The External Secrets Operator is designed to write secrets to Kubernetes secrets which are by default written to etcd base 64 encoded.
-This is not secure, you must configure Kubernetes encryption or use third-party encryption for production environments.
+Warning: The External Secrets Operator secure usage involves taking several measures.
+Please see [Security Best Practices](https://external-secrets.io/latest/guides/security-best-practices/) for more information.

 Warning: If the BT provider secret is deleted it will still exist in the Kubernetes secrets.